 To apply for an encroachment agreement, you must follow these steps:

 - Either the owner of the property or the tenant or occupant can apply for an encroachment agreement; however, the agreement must be signed by the property owner.
 You must retain a solicitor to complete the encroachment agreement.

-- Submit a completed Application for Encroachment Agreement with the following:
+- Submit a completed Application for Encroachment Agreement with:

 - a description of the encroachment including dimensions